 Kenny later earned a M.F.A. in creative writing and an M.A. in women’s studies from the University of Alabama.
 He has taught creative writing and composition to college students, and also to prisoners in the Alabama penal system.
 He is partway through a doctorate in education, culture and society from the University of Utah, and is now spending the 2016-17 academic year teaching in Myanmar.

-VISIONS is blessed to have this committed and talented veteran among the ranks of summer directors.
+VISIONS is blessed to have this committed and talented veteran among the ranks of summer directors, and now also as a member of our year-round administrative team.
 Kenny first joined VISIONS in 2011 as a member of the Ecuador leader team.
 He spent the next two summer with VISIONS on the Montana Blackfeet Reservation, where he also adopted two dogs, Rufus and Luna.
-In 2014, he directed the combined Cambodia-Myanmar program, and then Myanmar again in 2016.
+In 2014, he directed the combined Cambodia-Myanmar program, and then followed with Myanmar and Cambodia in 2016 and ’17, respectively.
 He loves working for VISIONS because the combination of service, the culture, and the outdoors make his summers perfectly inspiring!